BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 weather points saved in the database for that location.
 For now locations cannot be edited so if a location gets entered wrong delete it and try again.
 I plan to add an edit feature.

-Locations outside the US can be selected just follow the directions in the app.
+Locations outside the US can be selected just follow the directions in the app.<br/>
 Note: You may have to experiment a bit to get the correct location.
 Sometimes city names are not found.
 For example, for some reason, the API wouldn't find Parker CO so I used Centennial CO -- a town or two north.